x27/openscanner/uniden/bcd536hp/fw/mod/readme.md

 ps. inside fw version is not changed

+### Sentinel (Control Software)

 pss. patched sentinel (2.05.03) .exe file for support scanners with mod fw located here: https://mega.nz/file/NBtlRKxC#54LBK3Qiuqtsd0ZzQWZ_SfnRTqukdHuPXGChtUu5mXY

 official version sentinel (2.05.03) located here: https://info.uniden.com/twiki/pub/UnidenMan4/BCD536HP/BCDx36HP_Sentinel_Version_2_05_03.zip

+### How To Flash

+To flash the Firmware, download the firmware to the computer.

+Connect the Scanner to the computer as Mass Storage (Press "E" on the Scanner).

+Copy the Firmware to the "\BCDx36HP\firmware" directory of the Scanner's memory card (for example, E:\BCDx36HP\firmware).

+Wait till the copy process is done.

+Safely disconnect the Scanner from the computer and wait about half a minute for the Firmware to automatically flash and for the Scanner to start working.

+### Revert To Official Version

+Custom Firmware doesn't change the bootloader so you can go back to the official version using [Sentinel](https://info.uniden.com/twiki/bin/view/Unidenman4/BCDx36HPSentinel) at any time. ([YouTube](https://www.youtube.com/watch?v=ypdtc7nnMfk))